 Personal web pages must follow these guidelines:

-- Web pages must be consistent with the campus policies, especially those concerning the “Computing Services Acceptable Use Policy” and “Copyright Awareness.”
+- Web pages must be consistent with campus policies, especially those concerning the “Computing Resources Acceptable Use Policy” and “Copyright Compliance.”
+(You can find digital copies of these polices at the Information Technology department's Policies, Planning, and Governance webpage.)
 Of special note, it is strictly prohibited to publish on any personal web page:

 - Unauthorized reproductions of copyrighted material